Student Success and Advising Certificate

 Other Campus Programming

-The Ginsburg Center for Inclusion and Community Engagement Office of Diversity Education and Training provides workshops, symposiums, and certificate programs to faculty, staff, students, and community and industry partners aimed at developing competencies needed to thrive in a competitive, diverse, and interconnected workforce and society.
-Several of the ODET workshops are incorporated into the core requirements or as restricted elective options for the SSA Certificate.
+The office of the Vice President for Access and Community Engagement oversees a multitude of initiatives and departments who support our students, faculty, staff and community partners.
+We provide services like workshops, symposiums and programing aimed at developing competencies needed to thrive in a competitive, diverse, and interconnected workforce and society.
+Several of the Access and Community Engagement workshops are incorporated into the SSA Certificate.

 HR Learning and Organizational Effectiveness